Seoul stocks open higher on economic recovery hopes | Yonhap News Agency

 Seoul stocks open higher on economic recovery hopes

-SEOUL, June 4 (Yonhap) -- South Korean stocks opened higher Thursday on hopes of an economic recovery, led by chipmakers.
+SEOUL, June 5 (Yonhap) -- South Korean shares opened higher Friday, tracking overnight gains on Wall Street helped by hopes of an economic recovery.

-The gain is largely attributed to rising hope for an economic rebound.
-The country's largest-ever extra budget proposal to fight the fallout of the new coronavirus also fueled the optimism.
+The gain was mainly attributed to hopes for an economic recovery, fueled by the European Central Bank's announcement to additionally purchase assets to fight the economic fallout from the new coronavirus.

-Large caps mostly traded higher with chipmakers, financials and shipbuilders leading the gain.
+Market bellwether Samsung Electronics gained 0.92 percent, with No. 2 chipmaker SK hynix soaring 1.6 percent.

-Market bellwether Samsung Electronics jumped 3.12 percent, while No. 2 chipmaker SK hynix gained 1.8 percent.
+Top pharmaceutical firm Samsung BioLogics slipped 0.15 percent, while leading chemical maker LG Chem spiked 3.47 percent.

-Shinhan Financial Group climbed 1.4 percent, and top steelmaker POSCO advanced 0.99 percent.
-Samsung Heavy Industries shot up 5.45 percent.
+Internet portal giant Naver plunged 2.37 percent, with its local rival Kakao sliding 2.36 percent.

 jwc@yna.co.kr